apache/beam/beam-site/contribute/testing.md

 ## Overview

-Apache Beam (incubating) is a rapidly-maturing software project with a strong commitment to testing.
+Apache Beam is a rapidly-maturing software project with a strong commitment to testing.
 Consequently, it has many testing-related needs.
 It requires precommit tests to ensure code going into the repository meets a certain quality bar and it requires ongoing postcommit tests to make sure that